replicatedhq/replicated-docs/docs/intro-replicated.md

 ## About the Replicated Platform

 The features of the Replicated platform are designed to help vendors of enterprise software to more easily distribute, test, support, and measure the success of Kubernetes applications in diverse customer environments.
+Whether your customer are SaaS or on-prem, you can use Replicated to deliver the same containers to both instance types without doubling the engineering effort.
+And you can integrate Replicated with your CI/CD pipeline.

+Replicated features help to simplify complex tasks with reliable solutions, saving vendors effort and cost.
+For example, Replicated uses channels to manage release readiness.
+You can iterate on a release in the Unstable channel, used for internal testing, and then promote a production-ready release to the Stable channel.
+If you have a Replicated KOTS entitlement, an upgraded application release automatically becomes visible to customers in the Replicated admin console.

-When you distribute your application with Replicated, you can install your app the way you choose: using Helm, using our installers, or using your own proprietary installer...The Replicated platform is useful for vendors who have apps that are Helm charts, that use standard Kubernetes manifests, or that use Kubernetes operators.
+Additionally, when you distribute your application with Replicated, you can install your application using Helm, using our installers, or using your own proprietary installer.
+The Replicated platform is useful for vendors who have applications that are Helm charts, that use standard Kubernetes manifests, or that use Kubernetes Operators.

 Replicated provides the following features for managing, getting insights and telemetry, and distributing your apps, including:

-- Manage your releases and versioning for effective management of your product lifecycle
+- Manage your releases and versioning for effective management of your product lifecycle with the vendor portal, replicated CLI, or Vendor API
 - Create and manage custom license entitlements with flexibility and granular control
 - Connect to a proxied image registry to allow customer to install without having to share the credentials to your private registry
-- Test application compatibility with different environments using the compatibility matrix and fast, reliable automatic provisioning of test environments.
+<<!-- - Test application compatibility with different environments using the compatibility matrix and fast, reliable automatic provisioning of test environments.-->
 - Integrate with the Troubleshoot open source project to provide preflight checks and support bundles for your application to improve installation success and faster diagnosis with troubleshooting cluster and application issues
 - Get telemetry and key insights for the instances of your application running in customer environments
 - Management and configuration tools, which include the Replicated vendor portal, replicated CLI, and the vendor API